The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Case Study Gwinnett and Atlanta

 \paragraph{Current System} The bus transit system in Gwinnett County is operated by Gwinnett County Transit (GCT).
 GCT operates seven local bus routes within Gwinnett County and five commuter routes that connect to DeKalb County (Emory University) and Fulton County (Midtown Atlanta and Downtown Atlanta).
 The commuter routes are shown by Figure~\ref{fig:express-routes}, and it can be seen that all routes use the I-85.
 In Atlanta, the buses stop at destinations in Emory University, Midtown, and Downtown: they connect to the MARTA transit system that is operated by the Metropolitan Atlanta Rapid Transit Authority (MARTA), e.g., at the Civic Center station.
 Where available, transit vehicles make use of High Occupancy Toll (HOT) lanes on the I-85 \citep{GDPS2022-I85Express}.
 These lanes are shared with three or more person carpools and with drivers who pay toll, among other traffic.
 To isolate the effect of DBLs, this study compares the situation without HOT lanes to a new situation where the extra lane is dedicated to buses only.

 \paragraph{Existing Ridership} This paper uses real transit data to generate a realistic set of trips that represents the existing ridership.
 Historical ridership is obtained from the Automated Fare Collection (AFC) system of GCT.
 Riders use a transit card known as the \emph{Breeze Card} to tap onto the buses.
 For every tap, the AFC system records card id, time of transaction, type of transaction, and which reader was tapped.
 This information is combined with the Automated Vehicle Location (AVL) system that tracks the buses, and the Automated Passenger Counter (APC) system that counts boardings and alightings at every stop.
 Data was collected for the 7am-9am morning peak for April 16-19, 2018.
 Trip chaining techniques from \citet{BarryEtAl2002-OriginDestinationEstimation} are used to estimate OD pairs.
 Finally, the trips are sampled from the dataset to obtain a set of 898 passengers that represent the existing ridership.
 Together these passengers generate 648 unique OD pairs.
+The GCT transit data is the most representative and fine-grained data available for the existing ridership, but it does not track riders beyond their current boarding and alighting stops.
+Existing riders may therefore see an additional improvement if they switch to ODMTS for their full door-to-door commute, eliminating the time it takes to get to and from the current transit stops.

 \paragraph{Potential Riders}